 Maternity allowance

-This benefit is provided by the government, and is designed for women who don’t qualify for statutory maternity pay.
-This makes it a key maternity benefit for self-employed women.
+This benefit is provided by the government, and is designed for those who don’t qualify for statutory maternity pay.
+This makes it a key maternity benefit for self-employed mothers.

 You can claim maternity allowance as soon as you’ve been pregnant for 26 weeks.
 Payments can begin 11 weeks before your baby’s due at the earliest, and the day after your baby’s born at the latest.